MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringgetpostpackets.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-The **NetRingGetPostPackets** method gets a packet iterator for the post section of a net ring.
+The **NetRingGetPostPackets** method gets a packet iterator for the post section of a packet ring.

 ## Syntax